COREmanager Documentation

 • type="cgi" — CGI interface data transfer method;

-• event — tag, registers an event to call the handler script;
+• event — tag, registers an event to call the processing module script;

 • after="yes" — attribute.
 Runs the script after the main function.
 For more details on internal function names, see the article List of functions and parameters.

-The handler determines the type of operation by the func parameter.
-To determine which function initiated the start of the handler, get the value of the parameter:
+The processing module determines the type of operation by the func parameter.
+To determine which function initiated the start of the processing module, get the value of the parameter:

 $func = $Q->param("func");